 KRTS Power to Respond® has multilingual facility for international delivery.
 The software is purchased on an annual license basis and deployed by the organisation within that year whenever necessary.
 There will be a sliding scale of fees depending on the number of employees to ensure this technology is in reach of all.
 KRTS Power to Respond® is suitable for large and small organisations, from micro SMEs to multinational corporations.
 They can be confident that this can be easily put in place immediately alongside their other incident management processes.

 As such, KRTS Power to Respond® supports the immediate needs of employees after a psychologically distressing event and also provides guidance to managers on handling the human impact in their teams.

-The app meets the standards set out in the forthcoming ISO 22330 and those of the World Health Organisation, International Critical Incident Stress Foundation, European Network for Traumatic Stress and the British Psychological Society amongst others for post-trauma care.
+The app meets the standards set out in ISO 22330 and those of the World Health Organisation, International Critical Incident Stress Foundation, European Network for Traumatic Stress and the British Psychological Society amongst others for post-trauma care.